Gordon Castle: Origins and early development

 The origins of Gordon Castle reach back to the 12th century, when the Gordon family took its name from lands near Kelso in the Scottish Borders.
 By 1296, Sir Adam Gordon had gained royal favour under Robert the Bruce, who granted him extensive territories in Aberdeenshire, Banffshire, and Moray—including the Forest of Enzie and the old castle of Strathbogie at Huntly.
 His descendants rose to become Lords of Gordon, then Earls of Huntly, one of the most powerful families in northern Scotland.

 In 1479, George Gordon, 2nd Earl of Huntly, began building a new stronghold in the Forest of Enzie known as Bog o’ Gight (or “Windy Bog”), the site that would later evolve into Gordon Castle.
 Over time, this six-storey tower house became the family’s northern seat and symbol of their growing dominance.
 George Gordon, 4th Earl of Huntly remodelled it into a Renaissance Z-plan mansion, celebrated by contemporary engravings such as John Slezer’s 1672 view and praised by Richard Franck for its “lofty and majestic towers and turrets that storm the air and seemingly make dents in the very clouds.”
 An inventory of the contents from November 1648 mentions lavish beds and a "hen house", a parrot cage in the long gallery.

-Through the 16th and 17th centuries the Gordons’ fortunes were intertwined with Scotland’s turbulent politics.
-They remained one of the few great families loyal to the Roman Catholic faith during the Reformation and supported the House of Stuart during the Jacobite uprisings.
+Through the 16th and 17th centuries the Gordons' fortunes were intertwined with Scotland’s turbulent politics.
+They remained one of the few great families loyal to the Roman Catholic faith during the Reformation.
+The Jesuit Father James Gordon was at the castle of Bog of Gight on 5 August 1594, and receipted payments from the Papal treasury to the rebel Catholic Earls of Huntly, Errol, and Angus.
+The Gordon family supported the House of Stuart during the Jacobite uprisings.
 George Gordon, 4th Marquess of Huntly (1649–1716) was elevated to 1st Duke of Gordon by Charles II and became a prominent Jacobite after the Glorious Revolution of 1688.
 Under his descendants, the family gradually aligned with the Protestant Crown, particularly after the Jacobite rising of 1745, when the widowed Henrietta Mordaunt, Duchess of Gordon, publicly brought her children to the parish church, marking the family’s reconciliation with Hanoverian rule.